ProofAgent Harness Documentation

 Core commands

-proof run AGENT_FILE [OPTIONS] # Run an eval against a Python file exposing `agent`
+proof run AGENT_FILE [OPTIONS] # Multi-turn eval against a Python file exposing `agent`

 proof traps list # List bundled traps